 Speaking of Thanksgiving, true gratitude is an interesting thing.
 True gratitude is one of the highest vibrations in existence.
 But the word gratitude has been corrupted.
 To many of us, it implies a subservient sense of thanks when one believes they are not worthy of what they receive.
 It also implies to many of us that we do not create our reality and thus are blessed by an external god when we experience something that pleases us.
 This association that we have with the world gratitude, makes it a “mixed” vibration.
 For this reason, appreciation is a much more pure version of gratitude.
 To have appreciation means to have pure positive focus towards something.
 By having pure positive focus towards something, your vibration raises.
 You become a match to more things that inspire appreciation.
 In other words, things that create positive emotion within you begin popping up in your experience.
 This is why it has been said that the best way to manifest things into your experience that are wanted is to get into an “attitude of gratitude”.

-I started off my day by writing a gratitude list.
-Doing so, made my heart rate decrease.
-I began to feel at ease.
-The brain is so oriented towards what is unwanted.
-It is as if the brain knows on a subconscious level that underneath the bitter rind of what is unwanted, is that which is wanted.
+The brain is normally oriented towards what is unwanted.
 It’s common to go about your day fixated on what you don’t like about yourself or your environment or your life etc. You notice that you don’t feel emotionally good, but you don’t really attribute that feeling to the things you have been focusing on.
 It is only when you begin to focus on the things that feel good to think about and look at that you realize how much effect focus has on the way you feel.
-I think that writing a gratitude list is the best ways to find relief and improve your vibration.
+For this reason, as spirituality 101 as it may be, writing a gratitude list is the best ways to find relief and improve your vibration.

 So, it appears that the time has come to start the day.
 I hope you join us if you’re free for tonight’s shadow house.
 You never know what’s going to happen at this house, and so what happens is usually highly entertaining.
-I love you very much and wish I could fit all of you at my table.
+I wish I could fit all of you at my table.
 Happy Thanksgiving.